ayoblvck/CRUD-task/DOCUMENTATION.md

 # API DOCUMENTATION

-Welcome to the API documentation for my person management API.
+Welcome to the API documentation for a person management API called MyAPI.
 This API allows you perform Create, Read, Update, Delete (CRUD) operations on persons records

 The **base URL** for all endpoints is "https://maryamsanni.pythonanywhere.com/api"